RUB-SysSec/tropyhunter/README.md

 ## IDA Export

 First load the binary into IDA (preferable IDA on Linux).
 Then execute the `ida_export.py` script available in the `ida_export` directory.
 This script will transform the binary executable into SSA form, export necessary information, and do a pre-selection of PRNG/CHF functions.
+The SSA generation is taken from the [SSA for IDA project](https://github.com/dwuid/phida).

 ## Analysis